All Episodes

 They don't think they have a chance in explaining their side of the deal to the media and having it reported fairly and honestly to people.

-And they are right about that.
+And they're right about that.

-But we have the election returns, and we know what people who showed up in large numbers to vote for the Republicans and for Trump.
+But we have the election returns and we know what people who showed up in large numbers to vote for the Republicans and for Trump.

 We know why.